solv1k/js-es6-observer/README.md

 ## About project

-Test some JS features, working with events.
+Simple observer written with JavaScript (ES6).